jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 None of the aforementioned problems exist in the C world because
 - with a small number of reasonable caveats -
-C compilers are interoperable, and there's issue mixing objects from GCC, Clang and a vendor C compiler based on EDG.
+C compilers are interoperable, and there's no issue mixing objects from GCC, Clang and a vendor C compiler based on EDG.
 This is because C supports ABI stability on a given platform and very few users want to mix C standard libraries, which